G-Global Homotopy Theory and Algebraic K-Theory: Introduction

 \subsection{Acknowledgements}

 The results in this monograph were obtained as part of my PhD thesis at the University of Bonn.
 I would like to thank my advisor Stefan Schwede for suggesting global and equivariant algebraic $K$-theory as a thesis topic as well as for various instructive discussions about the results of this paper.
-I am moreover grateful to Peter May and Stefan Schwede for helpful remarks on a previous version of this monograph.
+I am moreover grateful to Peter May, Stefan Schwede, and the anonymous referee for helpful remarks on previous versions of this monograph.

 This work began as a project to prove a global version of Thomason's theorem.
 I am indebted to Markus Hausmann, whose earlier suggestion that there should be a notion of $G$-global homotopy theory proved to be an illuminating perspective completely changing the form of this monograph and leading to the proof of the equivariant version of Thomason's theorem. \endgroup